mepley1/service-monitor/README.md

 # service-monitor
-Simple service monitoring script, to run as a cron job.
+A simple service monitoring script, to run as a cron job.

+To run it every 10 minutes, add a cron job like:
+`*/10 * * * * ~/service-monitor.sh`